 New Brighton pier at night

-Take a stroll along the beach and pier in new Brighton.
+Before heading to the hot pools, take a stroll along the beach and pier in New Brighton.
 Also great for a sundown walk to experience the great light installations along the pier.
-Once you are there, also check out the small beach town flair like shops surrounding the beach and pier area.
+Once you’re there, check out the small beach town flair-like shops surrounding the beach and pier area.
 On a sunny day it might just feel like a summer vacation.

 Visit Quail island